-The Incarnation.
-We believe that God became man in the form of Jesus of Nazareth.
-This is the first and foremost teaching of the gospel and the thing all confess as they are baptized into Christ.
-Every major attack against Christianity from the first-century until today, usually begins by denying this or trying to change this to something less.
+The Incarnation: the belief that God became man in the form of Jesus of Nazareth.
+This is the first and foremost teaching of the gospel and the statement all believers confess as they are baptized into Christ.
+Every major attack against Christianity from the first century until today, usually begins by denying this or trying to change this to something less or something different.
 The church is the defender and promoter of this truth.

 2. Vindicated in the Spirit

 who was declared the Son of God with power by the resurrection from the dead, according to the Spirit of holiness, Jesus Christ our Lord,